 command, or call the getdents operation.Cause

 The directory is being modified.
-For example, a directory is being created or deleted, or a file in the directory is being renamed.
-This leads to slow responses due to frequent cache invalidations.
+For example, a file in the directory is being created, deleted, or renamed.
+This causes slow responses due to frequent cache invalidations.

 The data size of the directory is too large.
-This causes slow responses due to cache eviction.
+This causes slow responses due to cache evictions.

 Solution